 This session further develops students' awareness of the importance of performance analysis, good technical knowledge and tools to support this.
-The session should further develop the student's performance models as well as appropriate progressions to achieve them.
+The session should further develop students' performance models/templates as well as appropriate progressions to achieve them.
 A check and challenge approach to developing these should be used, this to ensure they are individualised to meet learners' performance needs.
 The use of video should be discussed as a tool to support this along with other ways of recording students' performance needs.
 As part of this, students' technical/tactical knowledge, understanding and performance should be developed.